Special effects of Terminator 2: Judgment Day: "Donut head", "Cleave man", and "Pretzel man"

-Further, into the steel mill, Sarah shoots the T-1000 in the head, creating a gaping hole.
+Further into the steel mill, Sarah shoots the T-1000 in the head, creating a gaping hole.
 This was achieved with a mechanical head and shoulders replica of Patrick.
-It featured eye articulation and jaw movements all radio-controlled and a cable mechanism on the perimeter of the hole to begin the closing action.
+It featured radio-controlled eye articulation and jaw movements and a cable mechanism on the perimeter of the hole to begin the closing action.
 The closure was achieved with CGI, including a rippling technique.
 The T-1000 responds by pinning Sarah to a wall with his spiked finger.
 Due to the quickness of the scene, they opted for a simple technique, giving Patrick a spiked finger worn like a glove which was jammed into Hamilton's shoulder, protected by a fiberglass piece while another piece was placed on her back, all held in place with metal struts to hold both parts of the finger in place.

 The T-800 intervenes, slicing the T-1000 in two with a piece of rebar.
 Although Winston had anticipated using a complete puppet for the "Cleave man", because Cameron was willing to film the shot from a static angle instead of moving, they opted for a simpler approach.
-Mahan developed drawings from which he developed a maquette sculpture showing a body with one shoulder arched back as far as possible with the head facing forward, creating a gap that could be built on.
+Mahan made drawings from which he developed a maquette sculpture showing a body with one shoulder arched back as far as possible with the head facing forward, creating a gap that could be built on.
 Chris Swift constructed a false arm, shoulder, and partial torso down to the hip from foam rubber that could be worn by Patrick.
 They also made a rubber costume for him to wear because they found the painted rubber did not mesh well with the cloth uniform.
-Patrick wore the outfit like a suit and when viewed from the correct angle he appeared to be standing normally once it was all pulled together until Schwarzenegger split the outfit with the bar, causing an appliance to spring it open.
-The bar was then attached to Patrick by a hoop worn around his torso which was painted out with Photoshop before the wound was closed with CGI.
+Patrick wore the outfit like a suit, and when viewed from the correct angle, he appeared to be standing normally until Schwarzenegger split the outfit with the rebar, causing it to spring open.
+The rebar was then attached to Patrick by a hoop worn around his torso which was painted out with Photoshop; the wound was then closed using CGI.